-Level 1 - Methodology Guides explaining how MPAC approached the valuation of particular types of property, in this case, aerospace manufacturing plants.
+Level 1 - Methodology Guides explaining how MPAC approached the valuation of particular types of property; in this case, value-added wood products manufacturing plants.

-Level 2 - Market Valuation Reports explaining how the methodology outlined in Level 1 has been applied for the purposes of each assessment.
+Level 2 - Market Valuation Reports explaining how the methodology outlined in Level 1 has been applied at the sector level for the purposes of each assessment.

-Level 3 - Property Specific Valuation Information, available upon request, to property taxpayers, their representatives and municipalities.
+Level 3 - Property Specific Valuation Information, available to property taxpayers, their representatives and municipalities.